Promoting British Values

 This is achieved through enhancing students’ understanding of their place in a culturally diverse society.
 Assemblies and discussions involving prejudices and prejudiced-based bullying have covered areas such as homophobia, disability, and racism.
 The school monitors incidents that involve those of ‘protected characteristics’ and notifies the local authority of any concerns.
 The school also seeks to do its own work on reconciliation/restorative practice.

 From 1st July 2015, all schools are subject to a duty under Section 26 of the Counter-Terrorism and Security Act 2015 (CTSA 2015) to have due regard to the need to prevent students from being drawn into terrorism.

-If a parent, member of the public, or member of staff has any reason to believe a student may be at risk, we ask that you inform the Child Protection Officer (Mrs W Sumner), the Deputy Headteacher (Mr P Allman), or the Headteacher (Mrs H Redford-Hernandez) immediately.
+If a parent, member of the public, or member of staff has any reason to believe a student may be at risk, we ask that you inform the Child Protection Officer (Mr P Allman), the Deputy Headteacher (Mrs S Parker-Browne), or the Interim Headteacher (Mrs L Pond) immediately.